 When to catch tomorrow’s blood moon eclipse in Boston?

-According to Time and Date, the moon will begin to turn red at 3:02 AM on Tuesday, November 8, in Boston.
+According to Time and Date, the moon will begin to turn red at 2:26 AM on Friday, March 14 in Boston and appear red in color for about 60 minutes.

 Viewing the lunar eclipse from a location like your backyard poses no danger to your eyes – unlike a solar eclipse.
 You will not need eclipse glasses, and you’ll be able to see the lunar eclipse for a much more extended period of time than a solar eclipse.